NautilusTrader

 • venue: The trading venue.

-• last_event: Most recent fill event.
+• last_event: Most recently retained fill event.

 For complete type information and detailed property documentation, see the Position API Reference.